 For the collectors who need the nitty-gritty details, here is what is happening under the hood and on the wrist.

-Very tactically, and in the immediate future, we want to get new band options... and definitely (!) more watches with more cool artists.
+Very tactically, and in the immediate future, we want to offer new band options... and definitely (!) more watches with more cool artists.

-We might also make some clocks, or other fun wearables.
-We are locked into creating constant collisions of art and chaos.
+We might also make some clocks or other fun wearables.
+We are committed to creating constant collisions of art and chaos.